danieletukudo/Jampay_QRcode_Scanner_Flask_API/README.md

-# Real Time Barcode Detector and Text Extractor Web App
+# Real Time QR code Detector and Text Extractor Web App

 ![Barcode Detection Example](image.png)
-This project is a real-time barcode detection and text extraction web application built using Flask, OpenCV, and TensorFlow.
+This project is a real-time QR code detection and text extraction web application built using Flask, OpenCV and pyzbar.
 It captures video from a webcam, detects barcodes, decodes the text embedded in the barcodes, and displays the decoded text on the video stream.
 The application is optimized for real-time performance, making it suitable for various interactive applications.

 ## Features